-INVESTMENT INTENTIONS | NEXT 12 MONTHS | 2024 Q2
+INVESTMENT INTENTIONS | NEXT 12 MONTHS | 2024 Q3

-Modest increase in investment intentions across the sector does not reflect electrification needs for the UK.
-Greater certainty of the future market will lead to increased investment.
+A slight reduction in positivity for investment intentions for the next 12 months does not reflect the electrification needs for the UK.
+Uncertainties over demand and the assurance of future markets are hindering investment and growth.

-How has your capital investment changed during the past 12 months?
+How will your capital investment change in the next 12 months?

-Tracking BEAMA members' intentions for investment in their UK businesses.
+This tracks BEAMA members' intentions for investment in their UK businesses.